-The Department actively supports the recruitment and retention of Aboriginal and/or Torres Strait Islander employees through the use of identified positions, scholarship opportunities to become a teacher and by providing a culturally safe workplace.
-As of 2019, 3.9% of the Department's workforce identify as Aboriginal people.
+The Department actively supports the recruitment and retention of Aboriginal and/or Torres Strait Islander employees through the use of identified positions, and scholarship opportunities to become a teacher and by providing a culturally safe workplace.
+As of 2020, 3.7% of the Department's overall workforce identify as Aboriginal and/or Torres Strait Islander People.